OpenPrinting/openprinting.github.io/_posts/2022-06-14-OpenPrinting News - June 2022.md

 ## CUPS Snap and snapd printing interface
 **[CUPS Snap](https://github.com/OpenPrinting/cups-snap) in the [Snap Store](https://snapcraft.io/cups)**

-The `cups` snapd interface now having been [officially launched](https://forum.snapcraft.io/t/new-interface-cups-for-all-snaps-which-print/) and [documented](https://forum.snapcraft.io/t/the-cups-interface/) get started to be actually used.
+The `cups` snapd interface now having been [officially launched](https://forum.snapcraft.io/t/new-interface-cups-for-all-snaps-which-print/) and [documented](https://forum.snapcraft.io/t/the-cups-interface/) gets started to be actually used.

 The first application using this interface got uploaded to the Snap Store on May 16, [FreeCAD](https://snapcraft.io/freecad) (Installed base today, June 14: 36905) and after that, on May 18 [onlyoffice-desktopeditors](https://snapcraft.io/onlyoffice-desktopeditors) (37033).
 Congratulations to the developers of these applications and thanks to Daniel Manrique from the Snap Store Team at Canonical for this valuable information.